 - Engage the person in planning for the meeting...where? what time?
 Who to invite?
 Who do they want to sit by?
 What materials do they want to have?
 Where do they want to sit?
 What role do they want to have (e.g., sit at head of table?
 Call meeting to order?
-Introduce everyone?) - Summarize their strengths and preferences and needs? - Are there any topics the person feels are too private to discuss with the whole team?
-How can we accommodate this? - What does the person want to happen in the meeting?
-Goals?
+Introduce everyone?) - Summarize their strengths and preferences and needs?

+- Ask the person if there are there any topics they feel are too private to discuss with the whole team?
+How can we accommodate this? - Ask the person want they want to happen in the meeting?
+Ask the person what their goals are.